temal32/powerplan/README.md

 # powerplan
 ## Get windows power plan information

-powerplan is a new Python package to get information about your current windows power plan using subprocess module.
+powerplan is a new Python package to get information about your current windows power plan using subprocess module and to change your current power plan to a different one.
 ## Features

 - Get GUID of your current windows power plan
 - Get name of your current windows power plan
+- Change power plan to Power saver, Balanced or high performance.

 ## Installation

-winpower requires [Python](https://www.python.org/) v3+ to run.
+powerplan requires [Python](https://www.python.org/) v3+ to run.

 ## Usage